 Where ever I travel in Iceland I always look for a view-dial, as the making of these view-dials runs in the family, as it were.
 The chromium-plated view-dial in Djúpivogur was erected in 1997.

-It has got the time of three hours (eyktir) and shows the outlines and the names of the surrounding mountains.
+It has got a time of three hours (eyktir) and shows the outlines and the names of the surrounding mountains.

 This view-dial was designed by my father-in-law, Jakob Hálfdanarson, and his assistants were Jón Víðis Jakobsson (my husband) and Þórný Björk Jakobsdóttir (my sister-in-law).